REGIONAL COLLECTIONS ACCESS PROGRAM (RCAP)

 FUNDING AVAILABLE

-Three Tiers of funding are available through RCAP:
+Three Tiers of funding were available through RCAP:

-RCAP accepts applications from members of AMaGA Victoria, PGAV or Royal Historical Society of Victoria (RHSV) who are based in one of the 48 LGAs classified as ‘regional’ by the Victorian Government or one of the following 10 interface LGAs:
+RCAP accepted applications from members of AMaGA Victoria, PGAV, or the Royal Historical Society of Victoria (RHSV) who were based in one of the 48 LGAs classified as ‘regional’ by the Victorian Government or one of the following 10 interface LGAs.

 READ THE GUIDELINES